tbenade/wercker-devcenter/source/articles/languages/ruby/rails-heroku.md

   build:
     steps:
       - bundle-install
+      - rails-database-yml

 We first specify the Ruby box that we want to use on wercker, which is of course the `2.0.0` box.
 Next we specify the services that we want to leverage.
 As said, we will be using Postgresql for our database backend, so we add it to our wercker.yml.
+We subsequently run the `bundle-install` step that will run a `bundle install` command to install your gems.
+Next, the `rails-database-yml` step generates a `database.yml` file that will set up the wercker dependent connection strings for your database.

 You will now have access to several environment variables including: